 The Beersheba Springs Medical Clinic provides routine medical care; evaluation and treatment of acute illnesses, as well as chronic illness, such as diabetes, high blood pressure and depression.
 We perform minor surgery.
 We give inhalation therapy treatments.
 We focus on improving life styles, i.e. exercise and healthy nutrition, weight control, smoking cessation and immunizations.
 We host mammography clinics.
-In September 2018, we will host a “Reversing Diabetes” workshop.
+In September 2018, we hosted a “Reversing Diabetes” workshop.

 Routine laboratory tests are done on site; others are sent out.
 We discuss all lab test results with the patients.
 We perform electrocardiograms.
 We arrange for diagnostic imaging studies, such as x-rays.
 St. Thomas River Park generously provides necessary imaging for our uninsured patients.
 A volunteer radiologist performs ultrasound studies, and from time to time other specialists visit the clinic.
 We have referral relationships with specialists who see our patients either pro bono or for a discounted fee.

 We provide common medications free, and prescribe medicines that can be purchased at discount pharmacies.

 We have four paid staff: a Nurse Practitioner, an Office Manager, a Medical Assistant, and an Executive Director.
 All Physicians are volunteers.